The Devil in the Dark: Critical

 In 2009, Zack Handlen of The A.V.
 Club gave the episode an 'A' rating, describing it as a classic and noting the well-written roles of Kirk, Spock and McCoy.

 In 2012, The A.V.
-Club ranked this episode as one of the top ten "must see" episodes of the original series.
+Club ranked this episode as one of the top ten "must see" episodes of the original series, while Christian Science Monitor ranked it the eighth best episode of the original Star Trek.

+In 2013, W.I.R.E.D. magazine ranked this episode one of the top ten most underrated episodes of the original television series.

+In 2015, New York Public Library rated this episode as having Spock's fourth best scene in the show, while Tor.com called it "one of the greatest episodes" of Star Trek.

+In 2016, Vox rated this one of the top 25 essential episodes of all Star Trek, while Empire ranked it 2nd in the top 50 episodes of all Star Trek.

 In 2017, Business Insider ranked "The Devil in the Dark" the 4th best episode of the original series.

-In 2012, Christian Science Monitor ranked this the eighth best episode of the original Star Trek.

-In 2013, W.I.R.E.D. magazine ranked this episode one of the top ten most underrated episodes of the original television series.

-In 2015, New York Public Library rated this episode as having Spock's fourth best scene in the show.

-In 2015, Tor.com called it "one of the greatest episodes" of Star Trek.

-In 2016, Vox rated this one of the top 25 essential episodes of all Star Trek.

-In 2016, Empire ranked "Devil in the Dark" 2nd in the top 50 episodes of all Star Trek.

-In 2017, Business Insider ranked "Devil in the Dark" the 4th best episode of the original series.

-In 2018, Collider ranked this episode the 10th best original series episode.

-In 2018, PopMatters ranked this the number one best episode of the original series.
+In 2018, Collider ranked this episode the 10th best original series episode, while PopMatters ranked it the number one best episode of the original series.